bayaraajr/bayaraajr/README.md

 ### Hi there 👋, Thank you for visiting my GitHub profile.

-I'm frontend developer and currently working on my GitHub page ✨.
+I'm full stack developer ✨.

 Tech stack: